aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/insert-page-numbers/_index.md

 url: /insert-page-numbers/
 aliases: [/insert-page-numbers-in-a-document/]
 keywords: "page numbers in word, Microsoft Word page numbers, how to add page numbers in Word, add page numbers to Word"
-description: "Insert page numbers in Word documents.
-This article reveals that how to add page numbers in Word documents with formatted and arranged manners using most frequently used options."
+description: "Insert page numbers into a Word document"
 weight: 190
 ---

-This REST API inserts page numbers to a document.
+This REST API inserts page numbers into a document.

 ## REST API